Gary’s storyFebruary 14, 2019

-In May 2018, brothers Jamie and Josh Morley were involved in a car accident in Monmouthshire.
-A simple trip out to get some lunch took an awful turn when the car they were travelling in was involved in an accident and careered through a wooden fence into a field.
-Josh suffered a broken finger as a result, but Jamie sustaining a life threatening head injury.
+A simple trip out to get some lunch took an awful turn when brothers Jamie Josh Morley were involved in a car crash in Monmouthshire.
+The car they were travelling in careered through a wooden fence into a field, leaving Josh with a broken finger, and Jamie with a life threatening head injury.

-For Andy, their dad, the day had started quite normally – he had been pottering around in the garden, before receiving the phone call informing him that his boys had been involved in an accident.
-Fearing the worst and unsure of the scene that would await them, Andy and his wife Marie arrived at the scene.
+For Andy, their dad, the day had started quite normally – he had been pottering around in the garden, before receiving the phone call informing him that his boys had been involved in the collision.
+Fearing the worst and unsure of the scene that would await them, Andy and his wife Marie arrived rushed to be with their boys.

 “Nothing could have prepared my wife and I for what we were about to see.”

 The car was badly smashed and had been penetrated in several places by the shattered wooden fence.
 Josh was bleeding heavily from his nose and Jamie was drifting in and out of consciousness, a sight no parent ever wants to see.
 Within minutes, Great Western Air Ambulance Charity’s (GWAAC’s) helicopter had landed with our Critical Care Team on board.

 Due to the seriousness of Jamie’s head injury, our crew had to act very quickly.
 After assessing the situation they decided to put him into an induced coma to prevent more injury to his brain.
 Once stabilised, Jamie was flown to Southmead Hospital’s Major Trauma Centre which took just six minutes.
 His brother Josh was also taken there by road ambulance.